nmoroze/tclint/docs/tclfmt.md

 ### Spurious whitespace

 `tclfmt` trims down sets of blank lines to no more than two.
-In most instances, it removes trailing whitespace at the end of lines.
+It also removes blank lines at the beginning and end of script bodies.
+In most instances, `tclfmt` removes trailing whitespace at the end of lines.

 Note that in some cases trailing whitespace may be semantically meaningful, in which case `tclfmt` won't remove it.
 However, this whitespace is often unintentional and may